 Data on non-attendance in primary and post-primary schools are collected by the Child and Family Agency (TUSLA) through the Annual Attendance Report (AAR).

 The core AAR dataset consists of four variables: (1) Total number of days lost through student absence in the entire school year, (2) number of students who were absent for 20 days or more in the school year, (3) total number of students expelled in respect of whom all appeal processes have been exhausted, and (4) total number of students who were suspended.

-A report for 2011/12 is in preparation and analysis of data for the 2012/13 school year is due to begin in 2014.
+A report for the 2016/17 school year is to be published in 2019.